input-output-hk/marlowe/docs/embedded-marlowe.md

 > Can you spot any _functions_ that you could define to make the contract shorter, or more modular?

 This example has shown how embedding in Haskell gives us a more expressive language, simply by reusing some of the basic features of Haskell, namely definitions of constants and functions.
-In the next tutorial you will learn about how to exercise Marlowe contract in ghci.
+In the next tutorial you will learn about how to exercise Marlowe contracts in ghci.

 Notes
 - These contracts are contained in the modules [`Escrow.hs`](https://github.com/input-output-hk/marlowe/blob/v1.3/src/Escrow.hs) and [`EscrowV2.hs`](https://github.com/input-output-hk/marlowe/blob/v1.3/src/EscrowV2.hs) in v1.3 of Marlowe.